jeffh/Hydrant/README.md

 Currently installation is by git submodule add this project and adding it to your XCodeProject (for now).

-Add the JOM static library for your dependencies or use the source directly.
+Add the Hydrant static library for your dependencies or use the source directly.

 Usage
 -----